Sanhedrin trial of Jesus: Evening inquest at Caiaphas's palace

 Mark 14:55–59 states that the chief priests sought witnesses to testify against Jesus but did not find any.
 Matthew characterizes these as false witnesses.
 Many gave false witness against him, but their testimony did not agree.
 Finally two came forward and accused him of saying "I am able to destroy the temple and raise it again in three days".
 Theologian Eckhard J. Schnabel points out that if the Sanhedrin had wished to contrive false testimony they would have prepared the witnesses so that their statements would have confirmed rather than contradicted each other.

-In the Gospel accounts, Jesus speaks very little, and gives very infrequent and indirect answers to the questions of the priests, according to John 18:22 prompting an officer to slap him.
-In Matthew 26:62, the lack of response from Jesus prompts the high priest to ask him: "Answerest thou nothing?"
-In the Gospel accounts, the men that hold Jesus at the high priest's house mock, blindfold, insult and beat him, at times slapping him and asking him to guess who had hit him that time.
+In the Gospel accounts, Jesus speaks very little and gives very infrequent and indirect answers to the priests' questions, according to John 18:22, prompting an officer to slap him.
+In Matthew 26:62, the lack of response from Jesus prompts the high priest to ask him, "Answerest thou nothing?"
+In the Gospel accounts, the men holding Jesus at the high priest's house mock, blindfold, insult and beat him, sometimes slapping him and asking him to guess who had hit him.

-Mark 14:61 states that the high priest then asked Jesus: "Art thou the Christ, the Son of the Blessed?"
-And Jesus said "I am", at which point the high priest tore his own robe in anger and accused Jesus of blasphemy.
-In Matthew 26:63, the high priest asks: "Tell us whether you are the Christ, the Son of God."
-Jesus responds "You have said it", and added "But I say to all of you: In the future you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven", prompting the High Priest to tear his own robe, breaking Mosaic Law (Leviticus 21:10), and to accuse him of blasphemy.
+Mark 14:61 states that the high priest then asked Jesus, "Art thou the Christ, the Son of the Blessed?"
+And Jesus said, "I am", at which point the high priest tore his own robe in anger and accused Jesus of blasphemy.
+In Matthew 26:63, the high priest said, "Tell us whether you are the Christ, the Son of God."
+Jesus responded, "You have said it", and added, "But I say to all of you: In the future you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven", prompting the High Priest to tear his own robe, breaking Mosaic Law (Leviticus 21:10), and to accuse him of blasphemy.

 According to Luke, Joseph of Arimathea was a counsellor, a member of the Sanhedrin who dissented from the decision.
 According to John, Nicodemus was with Joseph of Arimathea to recover and bury Jesus' body, leading to the inference that he also dissented.